-The MAD Construction Summit
+The MAD World Construction Summit

 In 2024, to align with World Mental Health Day, the inaugural MAD World Construction Summit will be staged alongside the 7th MAD World Summit, and we invite you to join us.
 Whether you’re self-employed, or part of a construction (or related sector) organisation of any size, from multinational to SMEs and sole traders, the content will be relevant whether you have a specialist role – HR or Health and Safety, or you are a senior leader, line manager, employee, or apprentice.
 Government entities, colleges offering built environment apprenticeships, regulatory bodies and consultants are also invited to join the event.